 A lot of the beliefs that we have and language that we use tend to cover up that choice and allow us to let ourselves off the hook with knowing that we have that available.
 For me, it’s about deciding where I wanted to go and then starting to put together, “Well, what would that person do?” and then doing those things and moving towards that identity.

 Right.
 What would be some practical steps that you’ve taken to do that?
 Was it journaling?
 What did the exercise look like when you were sitting down and determining the identity that you wanted to create for yourself when you were transitioning from corporate world to where you’re at now?

 Nick Davies 11:27

 Yeah.
-And this is where I get really excited because for me it was exploratory along the way and I didn’t know I was doing it.
-And then when I look back on it now it’s so obvious that these are the steps I went through, even though at the time I didn’t feel like it.
+This is where I get really excited because for me it was exploratory along the way and I didn’t know I was doing it.
+When I look back on it now, it’s so obvious that these are the steps I went through even though at the time I didn’t feel like it.
 It’s creating, “Where do you want to go?”
-Okay, well, for me it was like, “Well, I want to get out of working in corporate, I want to be in charge of my own time and do the things every day and put myself on the line, start getting value for value, meaning putting value out there, helping other people, and then getting value back.
-It could be in terms of dollars, it could be in terms of fulfillment, rather than trading time for money.”
+Okay, well, for me it was like, “Well, I want to get out of working in corporate.
+I want to be in charge of my own time, do the things every day, and put myself on the line, start getting value for value, meaning putting value out there, helping other people, and then getting value back.
+It could be in terms of dollars, it could be in terms of fulfillment rather than trading time for money.”
 That was my vision overall.